mtps3/Mtps3.github.io/_posts/2016-04-04-ndhquals2016-secure-file-reader.md

 stores it in a buffer on the stack and exits Unfortunately it calls the function `sym.check_size` first, which calls `stat` and checks if the filesize is smaller than `0xfff`.
 Let's see if we can trick this function.
-My first guess, was to use `mkfifo`.
-Getting the size of pipes, doesn't make sense so it will probably be 0.
+My first guess was to use `mkfifo`.
+Getting the size of pipes doesn't make sense so it will probably be 0.

 ```